Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Jaroslav Hašek and his XII.
 Marschbataillon no doubt passed through on the way to the front, most likely on 1 July 1915 (they left Bruck the previous evening).

-Hatvan is mentioned already in 1904 in one of Hašek's short stories and the author may well have visited the town already then.
+Hatvan is already mentioned in 1904 in one of Hašek's short stories, and the author may well have visited the town even then.
 The neighbouring town of Gödöllő is mentioned in the same story[a].

 Quote(s) from the novel